hiteshpatel379/PyWATER/README.md

 - Restart the PyMol

 **Enabling Plugins in MacPyMOL**
-In order to install plug-ins from inside MacPyMOL, you have to rename the "MacPyMOL.app" to "PyMOLX11Hybrid.app" in your Applications folder in order to start PyMOL in the X Window System (X11) mode (requires an installation of [XQuartz](http://xquartz.macosforge.org/landing/)).
+In order to install plug-ins from inside MacPyMOL, you have to rename the "MacPyMOL.app" to "PyMOLX11Hybrid.app" in your Applications folder, which will start PyMOL in the X Window System (X11) mode (requires an installation of [XQuartz](http://xquartz.macosforge.org/landing/)).